 Pressure: at the level of the pain threshold (first sensation of discomfort)

-There is only one exception to be observed in this protocol: do not apply electric vibration as a component of trigger point therapy here; rather, substitute electric vibration by manual vibration in the area of the trigger point.
+There is only one exception to be observed in this protocol: do not apply electric vibration as a component of trigger point therapy here; rather, substitute electric vibration with manual vibration in the area of the trigger point.

 Step 3.
 Work on the masseter muscle with the mouth closed